eggsontoast1672/neovim-config/README.md

 ## Dependencies

-This config is built around neovim 0.7.0+, so make sure to have that.
+This config is built around Neovim 0.9.0+, so make sure to have that.
 I decided to have Packer, the plugin manager, bootstrapped so that I don't have to clone it down manually every time.
 It just makes everything easier.
 Aside from that, there are a few other programs that need to be installed.